Meet Our Professional Staff

 Rabbi Estrin is committed to strengthening our bonds to God, Judaism, and Israel by connecting people and providing pathways to the values and traditions of Judaism that meet people where they are.
 Rabbi Estrin actively seeks opportunities to walk with individuals along their journey in life through education, experiences, and exploration.
 She teaches for communities throughout the United States and loves to deepen our understanding and connections to Jewish text, practice, and spirituality through the lens of Israel.
 Her warm and engaging presence and her desire to embrace all families and individuals opens the door to Judaism in an accessible manner and invites others to explore their spiritual path.

 Born and raised in San Diego, California, Rabbi Estrin earned her BA in Judaic Studies and Education at the University of California, San Diego.
 She holds a Master’s Degree in Rabbinic Literature from the Zeigler School of Rabbinic Studies.
-Rabbi Estrin made Aliya to Israel in 2005, where she trained as an Israeli Tour Guide.
-She is a graduate of the Interm Ministry Network and an avid reader and outdoor person.
+Rabbi Estrin made Aliya to Israel in 2005, where she trained as an Israeli tour guide.
+She is a graduate of the Interm Ministry Network and an avid reader and outdoors person.

 Learn More Learn More